Who We Are

 Katya Bandow

 Katya is a botanist who loves absolutely everything about plants.
-She has worked with fossil plants, eucalyptus forests, grasslands, and as a consultant ecologist.
-Katya is passionate about science communication and hopes to bring more people to enjoy the world of botany.
-In her free time, you will find her looking for rare and wonderful plants in the Tasmanian wilderness or snuggling her rescue greyhound.
+She is currently undertaking a PhD investigating the evolution, anatomy, and physiology of Gondwanan conifers.
+In the past, she has worked with fossil plants, eucalypt forests, native grasslands, and a short stint as a consultant ecologist.
+Katya is passionate about science communication and hopes to bring more people to enjoy the wonderful world of botany.
+In her free time, you will find her looking for rare and unique endemic plants in the Tasmanian wilderness or snuggling her rescue greyhound.

 Social Media Team and Co-Host